7 On Page SEO Tips to Implement Right Now

 Text

-The first thing that’s important is to organize your content so that it’s easier for your future readers to skim.
-Use headings as mentioned previously.
+The first important thing is to organize your content so that it’s easier for your future readers to skim.
+Use headings, as mentioned previously.
 This also helps Google crawl your website.

-It’s important to have your keyword in your post but don’t overdo it.
+Having your keyword throughout your post is important, but don’t overdo it.
 Focus on delivering good content that makes Google want to link to you.
 Write in a “you” voice instead of an “I” voice.

-Naturally use variations of your keyword as well as immediate questions your reader might have.
-Feel free to bold or italicize but don’t go too crazy here.
+Naturally, use variations of your keyword and any immediate questions your reader might have.
+Feel free to bold or italicize, but don’t go too crazy here.

 Links